NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

     repository: ''
     # Configutation DNS and credencials for access to repository artifact
     # Default
-    ArtifactRepositoyURL: ''
+    artifact-repositoy: ''
-    ArtifactRepositoyToken: ''
+    artifact-repositoy-token: ''
-    # Configutation DNS and credencials for access to scan software
+    # Configutation DNS and credencials for access to scan software tools
     # Default
-    scanURL: ''
+    scan-url: ''
-    scanToken: ''
+    scan-token: ''
+    # Configutation DNS and credencials for access to vulnerability tools
     # Default
+    vulnerability-url: ''
+    vulnerability-token: ''
 ````

 Conventions